Cancer doesn’t care who you are.

 Beth Amlie, RN, ACLS, PALS,

-I have been an RN at VVH for seven and a half years in the CCU, AC, YRC and now Oncology since June and loving it.
-Minnesota was my state of birth and I moved to Colorado in 1987 for the great skiing and I have been on Ski Patrol at Sunlight Mountain Resort for 17 years.
+I have been a Registered Nurse at Valley View for seven and a half years in a variety of different departments, most recently Oncology.
+It’s a privilege to be part of each patient’s journey.
+Born in Minnesota, I moved to Colorado in 1987 for the great skiing.
+In addition to nursing, I have been on ski patrol at Sunlight Mountain Resort for 17 years.
 I have the best 16-year-old daughter in the world, I love to travel, and I enjoy all that the mountains have to offer.
-It’s a privilege to be part of each patient’s journey.

 Ann Johnson, RN